Mehedi-hasan-Piash/README.md/README.md

 ### 👨‍🏫 &nbsp; About Me

 <p align="justify">
  Hi, I’m Mehedi Hasan!
-I’m a web developer with in-depth experience in UI/UX design.
+I’m a web developer & Programmer.
 In a nutshell, I create websites that help organizations address business challenges and meet their needs.
 I manage everything from website navigation and layout to a company’s web hosting and security architecture.
 My expertise lies within front-end web apps, and the main languages in my tech stack are JavaScript, React, and of course HTML/CSS.
 I’m a lifelong learner (currently taking a course on building AI chatbots with Python!) and love to read, run, and find new bubble tea shops in Bangladesh.
 </p>

 <br />